 Smoking is the primary cause of preventable illness and premature death in the United Kingdom, accounting for approximately 100,000 deaths a year.
 Reducing the number of people who smoke is therefore a key priority in improving the health of the population, and Stop Smoking Services are a key NHS intervention to reduce smoking.

-Although smoking prevalence has fallen in Great Britain (from 27% in 2000 to 17% in 2017), the health consequences of smoking continue to present a major public health challenge.
+Although smoking prevalence has fallen in the United Kingdom (from 20% in 2011 to 15% in 2018), the health consequences of smoking continue to present a major public health challenge.
 NHS Stop Smoking Services offer intensive group therapy or one-to-one support to help people quit smoking.
 Their effectiveness can be measured by the percentage of people who self-report that they have successfully quit smoking at the four-week follow-up, if he/she says they have not smoked at all since two weeks after the quit date.

 The percentage of people using NHS Stop Smoking Services who self-reported that they were successful in quitting at four weeks has remained relatively steady over time, fluctuating at around 50%.
-However, to gain an indication of the level of tobacco use we can also measure the level of carbon monoxide in the bloodstream, and the number of ‘carbon monoxide validated quitters’ is significantly lower, which indicates that the self-reported data is prone to bias.
-In 2017/18, 51% of people using NHS Stop Smoking Services self-reported that they had quit at four weeks, but this was only confirmed by carbon monoxide validation among 36% of service users.
+However, to gain an indication of the level of tobacco use we can also measure the level of carbon monoxide in the bloodstream.
+The number of ‘carbon monoxide validated quitters’ is significantly lower, which indicates that the self-reported data is prone to bias.
+In 2018/19, 52% of people using NHS Stop Smoking Services self-reported that they had quit at four weeks, but this was only confirmed by carbon monoxide validation among 37% of service users.

 NHS Stop Smoking Services were first set up in 1999/2000 with the aim of reducing health inequalities and improving the health of local populations.
 This indicator shows the extent to which smoking varies by deprivation.
-In 2016, 27.2% of people aged 18 and over in the most deprived areas were current smokers compared with only 7.9% of people in the least deprived areas.
-Over time, the percentage of current smokers has declined at every level of area deprivation.
+In 2018, 17.9% of people aged 18 and over in the most deprived areas were current smokers compared with only 9.8% of people in the least deprived areas.
+Since 2011, the percentage of current smokers has declined at every level of area deprivation.
+The gap in smoking prevalence between the most and least deprived areas has also decreased, from a 9 percentage point gap in 2011 to an 8.2 percentage point gap in 2018.

 About this data

-This indicator uses data from NHS Digital on Stop Smoking Services in England, the Office for National Statistics on e-cigarette use and smoking inequalities, and the Smoking, Drinking and Drug Use among Young People survey (SDD).
+This indicator uses data from NHS Digital on Stop Smoking Services in England, the Office for National Statistics on e-cigarette use, Public Health England on smoking inequalities, and the Smoking, Drinking and Drug Use among Young People survey (SDD).

 - Successful quitter (self-reported): a person is counted as having successfully quit smoking at the four-week follow-up if he/she says they have not smoked at all since two weeks after the quit date.